Bibliography

 chevron-rightIntroductory sources on the climate contexthashtag

-The introductory section condenses several bibliographic informations whose sources are presented below:
+The introductory section condenses various bibliographic information whose sources are presented below:

 chevron-rightKyoto Protocolhashtag

-The Kyoto Protocol is an international agreement aiming to reduce greenhouse gas emissions and which complements the United Nations Framework Convention on Climate Change (UNFCCC), whose participating countries have met once a year since 1995.
+The Kyoto Protocol is an international agreement aimed at reducing greenhouse gas emissions and which complements the United Nations Framework Convention on Climate Change (UNFCCC), whose participating countries have met once a year since 1995.
 It notably defines the different GHGs to be taken into account for these reductions:

 🔗 For more information, you can consult the text, in French, by following this linkarrow-up-right.

-ISO 14064-1:2018 specifies guidance at the organisational level for the quantification and reporting of greenhouse gas emissions and removals.
-The standard serves as a reference for the main methods, notably the French regulatory methodology.
+ISO 14064-1:2018 specifies organisational-level guidance for the quantification and reporting of greenhouse gas emissions and removals.
+The standard serves as a reference for main methods, in particular the French regulatory methodology.

-• define emission and removal boundaries for greenhouse gases
+• define the emission and removal boundaries of greenhouse gases

 • quantify these emissions and removals